EduardGomezEscandell/Text-Compression-Huffman/README.md

 # Huffman Coding

-Implementing Huffman coding as a recreational project.
-Still in early stages.
+Implementation of Huffman coding as a recreational project.
 Huffman coding is well explained in the [wikipedia page](https://en.wikipedia.org/wiki/Huffman_coding), but as a quick explanation:
 - It is a lossless text compression algorithm.
 - Works by creating an unbalanced binary tree with all characters at the leafs.
 - Each characters' code is its adress in the tree.
 - More frequent characters are higher up in the tree, therefore have shorter codes.

 In ASCII each letter takes 8 bits.
-Once encoded, the most frequent characters take 3 bits while the least ones take 27.
+Once encoded, the most frequent characters take 4 bits while the least ones take 27.
 Note that most of the latter will be control characters that seldom, if ever, appear.
 The set of characters can be restricted to make it more efficient.
 The tree can be constructed on a per-file basis or use generic precompiled values, e.g. the optimal for the english language.

 ## Progress report
 So far the program: